Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

-We therefore derive the requirement: \textbf{C4.
-Provide components that enable the agent to invoke different user interactions.} Our findings echo early design principles for agents~\cite{schiaffino2004user, horvitz1999principle, shneiderman1997direct}, suggesting that developers should be provided affordances to coordinate the tools that the agent uses to design the experience with the agent, including which \formativeCode{interaction components} the agent calls and the \formativeCode{conditions} under which they are invoked.
+We therefore derive the requirement: \textbf{\capabilityFour{1}}.
+Our findings echo early design principles for agents~\cite{schiaffino2004user, horvitz1999principle, shneiderman1997direct}, suggesting that agent UX prototyping systems should provide affordances to coordinate the tools that the agent uses to design the experience with the agent, including which \formativeCode{interaction components} the agent calls and the \formativeCode{conditions} under which they are invoked.